elasticpath/elasticpath-dev/docs/rule-promotions/overview.md

 :::note

-Cart-level discounts that are checked out will appear on orders with the same type as they do in carts, labeled as `promotion_item`.
+- Cart-level discounts that are checked out will appear on orders with the same type as they do in carts, labeled as `promotion_item`.
 For backward compatibility, this change is specific to Rule Promotions only.
+- When managing promotions and discounts, multiple types of discounts use the same promotion code.
+The system breaks down these discounts in the cart item’s metadata.
+This breakdown is detailed in the `discounts.constituents` object, showing which part of the discount comes from which specific promotion, identified by their promotion ID.
+When you use the [Get Cart Items](/docs/api/carts/get-cart-items) endpoint, the response example shows the breakdown of the same promotion code used in both Promotions Standard and Rule Promotions.

 :::